MadratMax/Selenium.Tests.SDK/README.md

 # Selenium.Tests.SDK
-SDK for creating selenium tests using Gherkin notation.
+SDK for creating Selenium tests using Gherkin notation.
-This framework can be used as a base platform that easily to extend and provides creating auto tests without implementing extra coding of initial logic.
+This framework serves as a foundational platform that is easy to extend, enabling the creation of automated tests without the need for redundant initial logic coding.

 Includes the SpecFlow framework configured with example.